BuFuuu/paster/README.md

 # Usecase
 When you want to copy files to a Kubernets pod that has no internet access but you have a terminal on that pod.

-**Example** -c 60 = 60KB chuncks -sb = 0.5 seconds.
+**Example** -c 60 = 60KB chuncks every -sb = 0.5 seconds.
 Larger files take some time but I don't know a better way:

 ![img1](https://github.com/BuFuuu/paster/assets/6349896/363ee266-f6a6-4909-bced-d36a89db26d4)
 ![img2](https://github.com/BuFuuu/paster/assets/6349896/482eb465-e5f9-4029-b1ec-dd19e09a3782)